This post may contain affiliate links. Please read our disclosure policy.

-- In a large bowl, using a handheld mixer, beat the egg whites until they hold stiff peaks, about 1-2 minutes.
-Using a spatula, gently fold the egg whites into the yolk mixture until just combined.
-It is okay if the mixture is not completely smooth, just be careful not to deflate the whites.
+- In a large bowl, using a handheld mixer, beat the egg whites until they hold stiff peaks, about 2 minutes.
+Using a spatula, gently fold the egg whites into the yolk mixture until just combined, being careful not to deflate the whites.

 - In a 10-12 inch skillet, melt the butter over medium heat.
-Add the egg mixture and cook without moving until the top of the egg just beings to set, about 4 minutes.
+Add the egg mixture and cook without moving until the top of the egg just begins to set, about 4 minutes.

-- Add the artichokes, spinach and Brie to one side (or all) of the omelet, cover the skillet, and cook for 3-4 minutes until the cheese just begins to melt.
-Carefully fold over the empty side of the omelet to enclose the filling and cook for 1 more minute.
+- Add the cheese on one side of the omelette, cover the skillet, and cook for 3-4 minutes until the cheese just begins to melt.
+Carefully fold over the empty side of the omelet and cook for 1 more minute.